abcdesktopio/docs/opsdocs/docs/faq/webbrowser.md

 ## How to change the default language ?

 abcdesktop reads the your web browser language and starts application and desktop this user's choose.
-The default installed languages are `English`, `French`, 'German`, and `Romanian`.
+The default installed languages are `English`, `French`, `German`, and `Romanian`.
 If you need other languages support you have to rebuild the container image with your language.

 ## Which web browser is supported ?